-As civilians in Hong Kong before the war – Colin a PT instructor, and Monia Talan working in the travel business both became members of the Hong Kong Volunteers and were picked by SOE for special duties led by Mike Kendall, a Canadian mining engineer.
+As civilians in Hong Kong before the war – Colin a PT instructor, and Monia Talan working in the travel business both became members of the Hong Kong Volunteers and were hand-picked for special duties led by Mike Kendall, a Canadian mining engineer.
 The group’s role was to carry out intelligence work and sabotage behind enemy lines.
 But in the event the Japanese advance was so swift that, while the rest of the group were out near the border blowing up trucks etc, these three ended up helping with the last-ditch defence of HK Island.
-They were closely involved in rounding up spies and fifth columnists in coordination with Admiral Chan Chak, Colonel Yee and the other Chinese KMT people in HK.
-On the 19th Dec, Monia and Colin took a small boat out into the harbour and Colin blew up a Japanese ship by swimming underneath it and attaching limpet mines.
-They both moved with Kendall onto the MTB's at Aberdeen a few days before the Surrender.
+They were closely involved in rounding up spies and fifth columnists in coordination with Adm Chan Chak, Colonel Yee and the other Chinese KMT people in HK.
+On the 18th December Kendall was summoned to the Battle HQ and told to start organising an escape route out of Hong Kong for some prominent Chinese.
+The following day Monia and Colin took a small boat out into the harbour and Colin blew up a Japanese ship by swimming underneath it and attaching limpet mines.
+They both moved with Kendall onto the MTB's at Aberdeen on 21st.
 Colin recorded "I was with Mike on the Island with Monia Talan who was Mike's undercover man in Hong Kong.
 That is how I was on board the naval escape party."

 .At first the plan was to try and make contact with the Chinese forces supposedly on their way to relieve the siege, but when it became clear it was all over they were put in charge of ensuring Chan Chak and his colleagues got out.
 McEwan and Talan returned south to Nanao collect the Lewis guns and stores after seeing the escape party to Waichow and observed a Japanese spotter plane flying over the half sunken MTB's followed by a warship heading for Nanao in early January 1942.